nv-morpheus/morpheus-experimental/asset-clustering/README.md

 The model is a clustering algorithm to assign each host present in the dataset to a cluster based on aggregated and derived features from Windows Event Logs of that particular host.

 ### Model Architecture
 There are two clustering algorithms available:
 - DBSCAN which stands for Density-Based Spatial Clustering of Applications with Noise.
 - KMeans
 Input features to the model are derived from the windows event logs wherein various facets of login events, type of logon event, number of usernames associated with a host etc.., are aggregated.

 ### Requirements
-An environemnt based on __[Rapids](https://rapids.ai/pip.html)__ is required to run the scripts and python notebook provided.
-Also on top of that th additional requirements can be installed into the environment via the supplementary requirements file provided.
+An environment based on __[Rapids](https://rapids.ai/pip.html)__ is required to run the scripts and python notebook provided.
+Also on top of that the additional requirements can be installed into the environment via the supplementary requirements file provided.

 ```bash
 pip install -r requirements.txt